-Shacklebolt stepped closer to the bed and knelt down beside in, bringing himself down so that he was eye-to-eye with Snape.
+Shacklebolt stepped closer to the bed and knelt down, bringing himself down so that he was eye-to-eye with Snape.
 “Is what I have heard from Minerva true?
 Did Albus truly ask you to kill him?”

 “I don’t want to be headmaster.
 That honor should have gone to Minerva.
 She had been Deputy Headmistress under Albus.
 I would be more than happy to return to my position as Defense Against the Dark Arts teacher and Head of Slytherin House,” Snape replied automatically.